solo-io/gloo/docs/content/guides/traffic_management/request_processing/append_remove_headers/_index.md

   - headerSecretRef:
       name: SECRET_NAME
       namespace: SECRET_NAMESPACE
-    # The type of the secret must be gloo.solo.io/header
+    # The type of the secret must be gloo.solo.io/header or Opaque
     # Each key/value pair in the secret will be added

   # remove headers from request